commanderhoi/129L_Project/README.md

 I've been fighting my code in PyCharm, trying to plot two different pendulums on top of each other with slightly different initial conditions.
 I also am trying to simulate the triple pendulum.
 I want to also see if I can trace out the motion of the pendulum.

 I've been fighting errors for the past few hours.
 I'll have the code in the repository by tomorrow (11/25) hopefully.

+### Milestone 3 (12/2/2023)
+I wrote a script that lets me compare two different pendulums and see the error between them.
+I've generalized the motion of the pendulum to fit into a function.
+I think I will finish by plotting the distance between the ends of the pendulum against the difference in initial conditions.
+I'll have a bunch of different scripts and images done in the next few days.
+I'll add all my plots to the presentation as well.